sanyaarora27/Containerization-WebApp/README.md

 STEPS TAKEN:

-STEP 1: Activating 2 different API's i.e. Artificat Registry and Kubernetes Engine API and then activating the cloud shell.
+STEP 1: We'll start with enabling 2 different API's i.e. Artificat Registry and Kubernetes Engine API and then activating the cloud shell.
 STEP 2: Creating a repository and selecting a REGION for the repository.

 From STEP 1 & STEP 2 we will be able to store an image in Artifact Registry and deploy it from the registry.